flitbit/diff/Readme.md

 <script src="deep-diff-0.3.1.min.js"></script>
 ```
 > Minified, browser release of the current version of the module is under the `releases` folder.
 > In a browser, `deep-diff` defines a global variable `DeepDiff`.
-If there is a conflict in the global namesapce you can restore the conflicting definition and assign `deep-diff` to another variable like this: `var deep = DeepDiff.noConflict();`.
+If there is a conflict in the global namespace you can restore the conflicting definition and assign `deep-diff` to another variable like this: `var deep = DeepDiff.noConflict();`.

 ## Simple Examples